 “Sadly impossible, considering my social life.”
 I lean back now, relaxed, holding the higher ground—because I just elicited an emotional response from her, and it is clear she’s trying to show only disdain for these proceedings.

-What she showed was anger.
+What she showed instead was anger.
 It’s another door.
-I have to keep it open.
+I must keep it open.
 “The reason you’re here is because judge Whitwhisker is a soft-hearted man, and knows I have a skill for helping ‘weird’ people until they can at least walk safely amongst the average mortals.”

-“So you ‘fix’ them,” she said, bitterly, fear like sour capers beneath her tone.
+“So you ‘fix’ them,” she said, bitterly, fear like sour capers cooked into her tone.

 “No. They ‘fix’ themselves by learning how to blend in.
 I have no interest in breaking or shaping anything that’s inside you.”
 I lean forward again.
 “My job is to teach you how to camouflage.
 That’s it.”

 Her stare now is completely disbelieving, a little more frightened, because this isn’t what she expected.
 “What?”

 She heard me the first time, so I say nothing.

 She shakes her head.
 “What is this?
 The judge said therapy.
-I was kind of there.
+I was there.
 I heard him.”

 “Yes, and normally therapy helps individuals deal with their wounds.”
 I push my glasses up my nose.
 “And if you want to do that, I’m willing and able.
 That’s what the degrees on the wall are for, after all.”